vipulnaik/donations/data-update-playbook.md

 ### Gates Foundation

+GitHub issue for fixes that need to be made before the next run: [#73](https://github.com/vipulnaik/donations/issues/73)

 I think this is just for IATI data and we decided not to do the whole foundation (due to limited data access through their website).

 ### Google.org